-Dipesh is the director of Pattern based at the principal London studio.
+Dipesh is the Director of Pattern based at the principal London studio.

 Partner DirectorBSc BArch MAUD ARB RIBA

-Dipesh leads the design of Pattern’s main projects, which have included the Al Rayyan Stadium for the 2022 FIFA World Cup Qatar and the Hazza Bin Zayed Stadium in Al Ain, UAE.
+Dipesh leads the design of Pattern’s main projects, which include eight venues for the Pan American Games; Qatar Foundation’s – Education City Stadium for the 2022 FIFA World Cup Qatar; the Al Rayyan Stadium for the 2022 FIFA World Cup Qatar; and the Hazza Bin Zayed Stadium in the UAE.

-Dipesh was previously a director of Arup Associates and has led many high profile projects including Kensington Oval, Barbados, for which he won the prestigious BD Sports Architect of the Year for 2007/8.
+Dipesh was previously a director of Arup Associates and has led many high profile projects including Kensington Oval, Barbados, Cricket World Cup, for which he won the prestigious BD Sports Architect of the Year for 2007/8.
 He is responsible for the design of the Coventry University School of Engineering and Computing.
 Dipesh was also the lead architect for the City of Manchester Stadium venue for the 2002 Commonwealth Games, and was awarded the 2002 GG2 Innovation Award for his work there.
 Most of his projects have a significant urban regeneration and civic emphasis.

-‘Early in his career Dipesh had the privilege to work for Sir Denys Lasdun and Cambridge Design.
+Early in his career Dipesh had the privilege to work for Sir Denys Lasdun and Cambridge Design.
 Dipesh is also an experienced studio tutor.
 He has lectured, presented papers and written articles on Stadium design around the world.
 He was a panel member of the Humber Region Design Review Panel and Client Design Advisor to North Lincolnshire’s BSF programme.
 He studied architecture at the University of Bath, England, and Urban Design at the University of Pennsylvania, Philadelphia, USA.